mirror of

 of the south pole.
 The S/N scale of the present JT9 decoder is

-reasonably linear (although its not intended to be a precision
+reasonably linear (although it’s not intended to be a precision

 measurement tool).